fingerskier/manthra/README.md

 # Manthra
 `good quotes are careful crafty poetry`

+When you go into the end zone, act like you've been there before.
+  Vince Lombardi

 Talent hits a target no one else can hit.
 Genius hits a target no one else can see.
 	Arthur Schopenhauer